 How Do Purchase Orders Work in Xero?

-In Xero, a purchase order tracks what you’ve ordered from a supplier before you receive the goods or the bill.
+In Xero, a purchase order tracks what you have ordered from a supplier before you receive the goods or the bill.
 You create a PO, send it to the supplier, and when the goods arrive, convert the PO into a bill with one click.
 This links the original order to the payment, giving you a clear audit trail and accurate expense tracking.

 How to Create a Purchase Order in Xero